fahleiro/doc/README.md

      - `git branch -d branchName` : delete local branch

 - ## git checkout
-    Used to navigate between branches
+    Used to interact between branches
-     - `git checkout branchName`
+     - `git checkout branchName` : navigate to the specified branch
+     - `git checkout branchName -- fileName` : bring the specified file to actual branch from the specified branch